francescogerardomarra/its/learning/docker/dockerfile/common-command/label/label.md

     ```dockerfile
     LABEL <key>=<value> <key2>=<value2> ...
     ```
-    all key, values are completely arbitrary, meaning you can define any key-value pairs you want.
+    all key values are completely arbitrary, meaning you can define any key-value pairs you want.

 - **example:**
   - **add basic metadata to an image:**